Deepspacediver/tic-tac-toe/readME.md

 Game next
     if last Array item is X then playerO plays if last Array item is O then playerX plays

+    012
+    345
+    678

+    036
+    147
+    258

+    048
+    246

+    get [i] of Xs in array and store in array get [i] of Os in array and store in array

+    if Xs in array === winCombs - Xs win

+    if Os in array === winCombs - Os win